-Unlike deployed programs, builtins are handled differently in that they are built directly into the Solana runtime.
+Unlike on-chain programs, Native Programs are handled differently in that they are built directly into the Solana runtime.

 Programs are free to specify how information is encoded into the instruction data byte array.
-The choice of how data is encoded should take into account the overhead of decoding since that step is performed by the program on-chain.
+The choice of how data is encoded should consider the overhead of decoding, since that step is performed by the program on-chain.
 It's been observed that some common encodings (Rust's bincode for example) are very inefficient.

 The Solana Program Library's Token program gives one example of how instruction data can be encoded efficiently, but note that this method only supports fixed sized types.
 Token utilizes the Pack trait to encode/decode instruction data for both token instructions as well as token account states.

 A transaction can contain instructions in any order.
 This means a malicious user could craft transactions that may pose instructions in an order that the program has not been protected against.
 Programs should be hardened to properly and safely handle any possible instruction sequence.